Music is the wallpaper of our minds

 And luckily, we are now at a point where we can take the installation on tour.
 So, like the ladies from the Fruchthof Campus let us know which event you like to infuse with our installation and we are happy to offer you an individual package filled with music, lovely operators and a brilliant machine.

-A blog by Minjoo Cho, Sam Swift and Vinay Bhajantri.
+A post by Minjoo Cho, Sam Swift and Vinay Bhajantri.

 Photos shot by João Nogueira and Ana Torres at the House of Beautiful Business 2019, Lisbon